VRBarysh/VRBarysh/README.md

 ### Hi there 👋

 I use GitHub to store my portfolio at this moment.
-It consists of the following projects
+It consists of the following projects:
 #### [DifEquMaster](https://github.com/VRBarysh/DifEqMaster)
 This is a rather large heap of C++ code that I've been piling up for about 20 years.
 Basically, this is my framework for solving differential equations while controlling the process in real-time and then analysing the results.
 The equations solved there came from my scientific research.
 Both my Master's and PhD deegrees works were based on this code.
 Keyword stack: C++, OOP, mathematical programming, Cauchy problem, Runge-Kutta methods, signal analysis, FFT, thread-based parallel computing, gradient descent and particle swarm optimization